How To Clean Roomba - Detailed Cleaning iRobot Roomba

 Gently shake the filters over a trash can.
 Any dirt and debris accumulated will come right out.

-Do not wash the filters.
-They are not rated for washing.
+Do not wash the filters — they're not designed for it.

 The filters must be replaced every 2 months.

 After the cup is cleared, find the filter door release tab.
-If you don’t know where it is, refer to the user manual of your model.
+Not sure where it is?
+Check your model's user manual.
 Once the door is released, the dirty filter will be exposed.

 Lift and remove it from the unit by tugging on the yellow ribbon attached to the bottom of the filter.